The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

-Figure~\ref{f:auto_mpg} was created with the following command: \begin{stlog} . hammock mpg weight foreign rep78 headroom price, /// > missing /// > hivar(mpg) hival(>27) /// > label_format(\%8.0g) /// > colorlist(gs11 magenta ) \nullskip \end{stlog} The first color in option \texttt{colorlist} is the default color; any subsequence colors are used for highlighting in the order specified in \texttt{hival()}.
+\begin{stlog} . hammock mpg weight foreign rep78 headroom price, /// > missing /// > hivar(mpg) hival(>27) /// > label_format(\%8.0g) /// > colorlist(gs11 sandb) \nullskip \end{stlog} The first color in option \texttt{colorlist} is the default color; any subsequence colors are used for highlighting in the order specified in \texttt{hival()}.
+In the grayscale version of this Figure, the colorlist is replaced with \texttt{colorlist(gs12 gs8)}.
 You can list all named colors in Stata with \texttt{graph query colorstyle}; it is also possible to specify colors in RGB format.